amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 which includes the semantics of a distal demonstrative determiner like the much more widely used `ā`.
 This argument is supported by the fact that the related `aṁda` of Tamil (written as `aṁta`) is indeed used as a distal demonstrative determiner.
 But `aṁta` is rarely used in the distal demonstrative determiner in Kannada.
-Perhaps it can be found as a suffix in the words like `hāgaṁta`, `ēnaṁta`, though, it is possible that has a different derivation and semantics.
+Perhaps it can be found as a suffix in the words like `hāgaṁta`, `ēnaṁta`, though, it is possible, that has a different derivation and semantics.

 - `iṁta`/`iṁda` - When the original proximal (in the sense of space) demonstrative pronominal forms `iṁtu`/`iṁdu` (equivalents of `itu`/`idu`) is suffixed with `a` (which, among other things, has genitive semantics), (i.e., `iṁtu/iṁdu + a => iṁta/iṁda`),